Dick Butkus, Hall of Fame linebacker and Chicago Bears and NFL icon, dies at 80

 "That news came very unexpectedly, just because of the energy and enthusiasm he showed that day that I was with him," Plank said.

-For many years, Jim Landry – a former quarterback for the Detroit Lions – was on the receiving end of some of Butkus' big hits.
+For many years, Greg Landry – a former quarterback for the Detroit Lions – was on the receiving end of some of Butkus' big hits.

 "It's a great player, and the passing of a great player that made a great impact in football in the 60s, 70s," Landry said, "and he represented Chicago in a great way, and it was always a challenge when we played them.
 You always had to know where he was."